prashantbaid/foosball-game/README.md

-# foosball-game
+# football-game
-A foosball game written in javascript using html5 canvas
+A foosball game written in vanilla javascript using HTML5 canvas.

+# License
+MIT License